 If you are running mixed-EBT, the next step is to transition to Baseline (full) EBT.
 Under the EASA 2019 published opinion, a mixed-EBT programme must run for three years and demonstrate programme reliability (ICAP, 2 years) and training effectiveness before transitioning to baseline EBT.
 However, this transition is worthwhile as it removes the mandatory FCL check and therefore removes the need for recurrent training examiners: there are only EBT instructors.
 This provides additional flexibility in both the EBT programme and use of training personnel, and allows the operators to truly run a performance-based training system.

 Currently the EASA rules permitting baseline are in an approval process and are expected to be in force by 2021.

-In the event that your CAA has approved a baseline (full) EBT (currently not possible under EASA), the next evolution is to further improve your program by merging training data with operational and safety data to further close the gap between training and operations.
-Furthermore, a baseline EBT program may also provide an opportunity to develop pilot competencies without a flight simulator, using new training technologies such as virtual reality and low-fidelity simulations.
+In the event that your CAA has approved a baseline (full) EBT (currently not possible under EASA), the next evolution is to further improve your programme by merging training data with operational and safety data to further close the gap between training and operations.
+Furthermore, a baseline EBT programme may also provide an opportunity to develop pilot competencies without a flight simulator, using new training technologies such as virtual reality and low-fidelity simulations.
 An outlook into better training for the same training footprint.